 Experience the wonderful and colourful cultural festivities which can be witnessed at Ayodhya after the sunset.
 Watch traditional dancing, full-fledged plays, and skits and enjoy the artwork that defines Ayodhya’s culture.

-Best places to eat in Ayodhya
+Best Places to eat in Ayodhya

-Explore your taste buds when it comes to food and the cuisines of Ayodhya as they are famous all over the world.
+Explore your taste buds when it comes to food in Ayodhya and the cuisines of Ayodhya as they are famous all over the world.
 It is here where the local flavours intermingle with the real flavours of Uttar Pradesh.
 Whether it is the local vegetarian food or the exotic seafood, Ayodhya’s restaurants are all set for a journey of tantalizing tastes.
 Below is the list of recommended restaurants to eat in and around Ayodhya.

 Ayodhya Ram Mandir: The Rebirth of a Temple